 Medical leave verification may be required to document an employee's illness or adverse health condition (or that of an immediate family member, if applicable).
 Medical leave verification is a signed statement from the treating health care provider to validate the illness or other cause for which sick leave or medical leave of absence may be granted.
 The health care provider signing the medical assessment must be currently and appropriately licensed.
 The document must provide information regarding the individual's medical condition, diagnosis, prognosis, and functional limitations, including duration and treatment plan, if any.
 All medical records are to be kept in the Human Resources Office only and are not to be kept in the departments.
-Based upon the medical assessment, employability and/or accommodation determinations will be made by Glenville State College.
-Employees are encouraged to utilize the Medical Verification Form located on the website http://www.glenville.edu/docs/hr medical verification.pdf
+Based upon the medical assessment, employability and/or accommodation determinations will be made by Glenville State University.
+Employees are encouraged to utilize the Medical Verification Form located on the HR website.